-- 9.1 The Freedom of Information (Scotland) Act 2002 designates the South of Scotland Enterprise Agency as a "Scottish public authority" and therefore subject to the provisions and obligations of that Act.
-Information relating to procurement policies, procedures and decisions will be released on request unless there are convincing reasons not to do so. - 9.2 SOSE must reject any tender which includes a blanket claim for confidentiality as we may be required to disclose information: - according to the provisions of the Freedom of Information (Scotland) Act, 2002; - according to EU Directives or any other legislation; and, - to those UK Government departments and bodies which are entitled to it. - 9.3 Receipt by SOSE of any material marked "Confidential" or equivalent should not be taken to mean that we accept any duty of confidence by virtue of that marking.
+9.1 The Freedom of Information (Scotland) Act 2002 designates the South of Scotland Enterprise Agency as a "Scottish public authority" and therefore subject to the provisions and obligations of that Act.
+Information relating to procurement policies, procedures and decisions will be released on request unless there are convincing reasons not to do so.

+- 9.2 SOSE must reject any tender which includes a blanket claim for confidentiality as we may be required to disclose information according to the provisions of the Freedom of Information (Scotland) Act, 2002. - 9.3 Receipt by SOSE of any material marked "Confidential" or equivalent should not be taken to mean that we accept any duty of confidence by virtue of that marking.